onurubu/GAGAlice/README.md

 #i think that variables need to be changed, because rn they are under the assumption that button route is only route.

 #make sure the narration is consistnet with tense
+#adding a line to this for not reason